bdoolaeghe/cassandra-course1/TPs/TP3/TP3.md

 cqlsh -f /TPs/TP1/insert_dataset_for_temperature_by_city.cql
 ```

-* Agin, shutdown a node, and query the data from 'paris' and 'berlin' as we did [with no replication](#user-content-cluster-with-no-replication).
+* Again, shutdown a node, and query the data from 'paris' and 'berlin' as we did [with no replication](#user-content-cluster-with-no-replication).
 Conclusion ?

-*Thanks to replication, when a node is fallen, we can
-still get the data from a replica.*

 TP3.3) Tunable consistency
 --------------------------